Jwakers/overload/README.md

 - [ ] Toast descriptions are too light for example when used for push notification toasts
 - [ ] The PB styling on sets when it comes to body weight is not working as intended
 - [ ] Clicking toasts close the drawers
+- [ ] If there are multiple "Add to split banners" both of them say adding... during the loading state.
+Needs to be scoped to the individual button not all (they should all be disabled during submissions still)
+- [ ] It is possible to start a workout session, close it without adding any exercises, and it remains in the DB.
+It should either: delete if empty OR on creating workout sessions, check for active empty ones and clean up before returning the new one.
+The issue here is you could resume an active workout that was started on a different day, so the data would not be completely accurate

 ### Phase 1: Project Setup & Dependencies